 Women experiencing typical pregnancies are not offered the option of inducing labor at 39 weeks.
 That might change.

-A recent study funded by the National Institutes of Health (“NIH”) suggests that electively inducing labor 1 week before the due date decreases the risk of complications and lead to a safer delivery.
+A recent study funded by the National Institutes of Health (“NIH”) suggests that electively inducing labor 1 week before the due date decreases the risk of complications and leads to a safer delivery.
 New mothers whose labor was induced in week 39 (instead of waiting for labor to begin naturally) were less likely to require a C-section and had lower rates of preeclampsia and other complications.
 The research also established inducing at 39 weeks did not increase the chances of stillbirth or other severe complications compared to mothers who were not induced.
 The detailed results of this pivotal NIH study were just published in the New England Journal of Medicine: Labor Induction versus Expectant Management in Low-Risk Nulliparous Women.

-The group of mothers who were electively induced in week 39 had significantly lower rates of emergency C-section.
+The group of mothers who were electively induced in week 39 had significantly lower rates of an emergency C-section.
 The mothers who were induced 1 week early also had a much lower rate of maternal blood pressure conditions compared to the natural inducement group.

 C-Sections and Birth Injury Litigation